archfirst/manage-my-money-server-deprecated/README.md

 - Type `npm install -g node-inspector node-gyp gulp bunyan`
     - node-gyp is required for `npm install` to succeed
-    - bunyan is required for displaying the application log file in a human readable format
+    - bunyan is required for displaying the application log in a human readable format

 - Clone this repo